Wiels | EN

 Everlyn Nicodemus

-Whether it is through painting, collage, academic writing, curating, or poetry, Everlyn Nicodemus’ (b.
-1954, TZ) work is rooted in a longstanding engagement towards art as a site for healing, forging counter-discourse, and exercising freedom.
+Whether it is through paintings, collages, essays, textiles or poetry, Everlyn Nicodemus’ work is rooted in a longstanding engagement towards art as a site for healing and freedom beyond individual expression.

 Curator: Sofia Dati

-Everlyn Nicodemus (b.
-1954, Kilimanjaro, Tanzania) lives and works in Edinburgh.
-She is the recipient of the 2022 Freelands Foundation Award for her retrospective at the National Galleries of Scotland, Edinburgh, from October 2024 to May 2025.
-Her work has been included in various solo and group exhibitions, including Centre Pompidou’s Paris Noir (2025); Bozar’s LOVE IS LOUDER (2024); Hacking Habitat: Art of Control, Utrecht, Holland (2016); 18th Biennale of Sydney, Australia (2012), curated by Catherine de Zegher; Bystander on Probation, The Brewery Arts Centre, Kendal, UK (2007); Crossing the Void, Cultural Center Strombeek, Brussels, Belgium (2004); Displacements, University of Alicante, Spain (1997); Vessels of Silence, Kanaal Art Foundation, Kortrijk, Belgium (1992); and the solo exhibition Everlyn Nicodemus, National Museum, Dar es Salaam, Tanzania.
-(1980).
+Everlyn Nicodemus lives and works in Edinburgh.
+She moved to Scotland fifteen years ago, after having lived in Antwerp then Brussels between 1990 and 2008.
+She is recipient of the 2022 Freelands Foundation Award for her retrospective at the National Galleries of Scotland, Edinburgh, from October 2024 to May 2025.
+Her work has been included in various solo and group exhibitions, including Paris Noir, Centre Pompidou, Paris (2025); Love is Louder, Bozar, Brussels (2024); Richard Saltoun Gallery, London (2022); Andrew Kreps Gallery, New York (2023); Hacking Habitat: Art of Control, Utrecht, Holland (2016); 18th Biennale of Sydney (2012), curated by Catherine de Zegher; Bystander on Probation, The Brewery Arts Centre, Kendal, UK (2007); Crossing the Void, Cultural Center Strombeek, Brussels (2004); Displacements, University of Alicante, Spain (1997); Vessels of Silence, Kanaal Art Foundation, Kortrijk, Belgium (1992); Everlyn Nicodemus, National Museum, Dar es Salaam, Tanzania (1980).
+She is represented by Richard Saltoun Gallery, London, and Andrew Kreps, New York.